bipio-server/bipio/README.md

 #### Bips

-[Bips](https://bip.io/docs/resource/rest/bip) are graph structures which transform content between adjacent [Channels](https://bip.io/docs/resource/rest/channel) and chain outputs to inputs indefinitely across disparate 'cloud' services.
+[Bips](https://bip.io/docs/resource/rest/bip) are graph structures which transform messages between adjacent [Channels](https://bip.io/docs/resource/rest/channel) and chain outputs to inputs indefinitely across disparate 'cloud' services.
 The structures also contain metadata defining the flavor, lifespan and overall characteristics of the endpoint or trigger.

 Some of their characteristics include :